 Although quart-size mason jars seemed like a good solution, I worried that even the wide-mouth jars would be too narrow to scoop out flour.
 As I searched for wider containers, I spent days on Amazon and the Container Store's website.
 I obsessed over reviews, took measurements, and fretted over whether I really wanted to spend a ton of money on the alternatives, almost all of which were made of plastic.

 I kept returning to the mason jars because they were just the right size, made of glass, and inexpensive.
-I also liked the fact that they would be easily to acquire should I need more, and easy to repurpose should I change things in the future.
+I also liked the fact that they would be easy to acquire should I need more, and easy to repurpose should I change things in the future.

 With the mason jars a go, I replaced the metal lids and bands with simpler plastic storage caps.